sultan-algarbi-paylink/paylink-laravel-package/docs/PaylinkService.md

-### MerchantService
+### PaylinkService

-The `MerchantService` class provides methods to interact with the Paylink API for merchant-related operations.
+The `PaylinkService` class provides methods to interact with the Paylink API for merchant-related operations.
 It offers functionalities such as adding invoices, processing payments with card information, and managing recurring payments.

 #### Invoice Operations